 Note: these Musical Instrument Clearance items are only for United States customers.
+It's just not worth the hassle and risk to send it to other countries.

 An Ensoniq SQ80 Crosswave Synthesizer Keyboard.
 It has a Gotek floppy emulator as the floppy.
 Works perfectly.